Join An Emmaus Peer Support Group

 Emmaus Women’s Support

-Emmaus Women’s support offers a friendly, compassionate space for women living with mental health challenges.
-This group, located at Holy Rosary Cathedral in Regina, meets bi-weekly.
-For information on meeting frequency, days and times, please contact us using the form below.
+Emmaus Women’s Support offers a welcoming, compassionate space for women living with mental health challenges.
+This group meets online once per month, providing a gentle space for sharing and support.
+For information on meeting days and times, please contact us using the form below.

 Emmaus Men’s Support